unifiedjs/collective/moderation.md

 *   Enactor ensures the violation is reported
-*   Enactor coordinates with a maintainer of the collective core team to jointly block the offender in the spaces governed by the collective, such as GitHub, Spectrum, and Twitter
+*   Enactor coordinates with a maintainer of the collective core team to jointly block the offender in the spaces governed by the collective, such as GitHub and Twitter
 *   Enactor posts within the original thread, mentioning the offender, explaining what behavior was unacceptable, that this was the offender’s third/fourth violation or an extreme violation, and confirming that they are